 Principal is not required to be paid until maturity and all loans are at a variable interest rate.

-The two ANZ facilities have had their expiry date extended for one year to 7/12/2022 by deed of variation.
+The two ANZ facilities have had their expiry date extended for six months to 30/06/2023 by deed of variation.

 13 EMPLOYEE BENEFIT LIABILITIES